incodehq/incode-platform/README.md

 a relational database; the module's `AuditEntryJdo` entity is mapped to the `IsisAuditEntry` table.

+## Screenshots ##

+## How to Configure/Use ##

+You can either use this module "out-of-the-box", or you can fork this repo and extend to your own requirements.

+To use "out-of-the-box:

+* update your classpath:

+* update your isis.properties:

+The `AuditingServiceJdoContributions` service is optional but is recommended;
+see below for more information.

+If you want to extend this module, we recommend that you fork this repo.
+The repo is structured as follows:

+* `pom.xml`    // parent pom
+* `dom`        // the module implementation, depends on Isis applib
+* `fixture`    // fixtures, holding a sample domain objects and fixture scripts; depends on `dom`
+* `integtests` // integration tests for the module; depends on `fixture`
+* `webapp`     // demo webapp (see above screenshots); depends on `dom` and `fixture`

+Only the `dom` project is released to Maven central repo.
+The versions of the other modules are purposely left at `0.0.1-SNAPSHOT` because they are not intended to be released.

+## Using by extending (fork this repo) ##

+TODO

 ## API ##

 The `AuditingService3` defines the following API: